eecs280staff/tutorials/docs/setup_git.md

    <img src="images/github014.png" width="768px" />

 GitHub sends a confirmation email to your partner.
 Your partner clicks accept.

+Your partner creates an SSH key or a GitHub Personal Access Token using the [GitHub Authentication](#github-authentication) instructions.

 Your partner `clone`s the remote repo on their own local machine using the same remote URL that you do.
 Notice that `awdeorio` uses a link that has `japplefield` in it, that's because `awdeorio` is a member of the repo that `japplefield` created.
 ```console